Thursday, March 5, 2026

 The Importance of Digital Privacy

-Everyone who has an online presence is at risk of having their data stored, shared, and even stole by tech companies and other scammers.
-Whether you like it or not the government probably already has a mini file on you that they keep tucked in their back pocket in case the future ever calls for it.
-They accomplish this through hidden technology in your devices and other governmental surveillance technology like license plate scanners.
-Local law enforcement have immense power at their fingertips the moment they learn that they can use federal equipment to gather data they believe could be used one day to serve justice.
-Despite the benefits that this may have in hard-to-solve cases, the lack of informed knowledge of the general public of the government's hidden motives.
-To counteract this phenomena, the government should be as transparent as possible with how they utilize their instruments and only hold onto the information of high risk profilers.
+Everyone who has an online presence is at risk of having their data stored, shared, and even stolen by tech companies and other scammers.
+Whether you like it or not, the government probably already has a mini file on you that they keep tucked in their back pocket in case the future ever calls for it.
+They accomplish this through hidden technology in your devices and other governmental surveillance technology, like license plate scanners.
+Local law enforcement has immense power at their fingertips; the moment they learn that they can use federal equipment to gather data, they believe it could be used one day to serve justice.
+Despite the benefits that this may have in hard-to-solve cases, the lack of informed knowledge among the general public about the government's hidden motives.
+To counteract this phenomenon, the government should be as transparent as possible with how they utilize their instruments and only hold onto the information of high-risk profilers.

 The good news, for our phones anyway, is that nowadays software companies are working hard to implement encryption features into their networking so that user data remains private and cannot be accessed by outside parties, even the owners of the software.
 Some of these platforms include Apple and WhatsApp whole install encryption software as a default in their products so that user information is protected from anyone trying to access private messages.

-The key step in preventing any unnecessary intrusion on your data is to educate yourself with how you may be at risk and the resources that can help you prevent unknown hackers from stealing your information.
-The internet has a lot of different articles about helpful tips like these so that you can stay ahead of the game and take proactive measures to ensure you are practicing safe online habits.
-Caution should be applied to anyone who wants to post something on the internet so that no valuable information is on danger of being abused.
+The key step in preventing any unnecessary intrusion on your data is to educate yourself on how you may be at risk and the resources that can help you prevent unknown hackers from stealing your information.
+The internet has a lot of different articles about helpful tips like these, so that you can stay ahead of the game and take proactive measures to ensure you are practicing safe online habits.
+Caution should be applied to anyone who wants to post something on the internet so that no valuable information is in danger of being abused.

 Monday, January 19, 2026